-Cash advance requests require approved travel authorization and must be approved by your department approver a minimum of 10 business days prior to payment to be issued in time for your departure.
+Cash advance requests require approved travel authorization in Concur Travel and must be approved by your department approver a minimum of 30 business days prior to payment to be issued in time for your departure.
 Please provide a budget for your trip.
 Airfares, lodging and registrations should be purchased whenever possible with your KUCR issued p-card.

 If you do not have a procurement card (credit card), please contact email@example.com.
 This card can be used to purchase airfares, registration fees, etc. If you need to use the procurement card outside of the United States, please be sure KUCR is aware of your needs as soon as possible.
 Please allow 30 days to receive your card and to obtain the required training.
 This training is mandatory prior to activation of the card.

 For large groups, it may be possible to prepay expenses such as hotel/lodging, in-country travel, entry fees, etc. Or, if your research will require foreign government-issued permits, licenses or fees for the use of facilities, grounds, etc., please supply the required information necessary for application and payment to KUCR Accounting Services or contact firstname.lastname@example.org.